 Most of us are no stranger to a little bit of fatigue now and then, a few pounds we wouldn’t mind losing, the occasional irregular period, or blue mood.
-But if you are struggling with any of these on a regular basis, with some severity, or a cluster of these symptoms, your thyroid function may be the culprit.
+But if you are struggling with any of these on a regular basis, with some severity, or a cluster of these symptoms, your thyroid function (and thyroid problems) may be the culprit.

 What is the Thyroid Gland?